quantmind/pulsar-queue/README.rst

 Configure
 =================

-It is possible to enhance the task queue by passing an application ``callable`` during initialisation (usually a class or an instance factory).
+It is possible to enhance the task queue by passing a custom ``TaskManager`` during initialisation.
-This callable must be picklable and should return an object which can implement one or more methods which override the ``beckend`` implementation.

 For example:

 .. code:: python

+    from pq import api

-    class Application:
+    class TaskManager(api.TaskManager):

-        def __init__(self, backend):
-            self.backend = backend

-        async def store_task(self, task):
+        async def store_message(self, message):
-            """Store task into a backend database"""
+            """Store message into a backend database"""
             ...

-    tq = TaskApp(Application, ...)
+    tq = TaskApp(TaskManager, ...)

-The application callable is invoked when the backend handler is initialised (on each consumer and in the scheduler).
+The ``TaskManager`` class is initialised when the backend handler is initialised (on each consumer and in the scheduler).

 Changelog